Blargian/ModernJavaScriptBootcamp/README.md

 - And, Or operators
 - Variable Scope (lexical scoping)

-## Section 4 - Javascript Basics: Variables and Flow Control
+## Section 4 - Javascript Functions

 ### What did I learn?